itsgt/MatterTune/README.md

 calculator = model.ase_calculator(lightning_trainer_kwargs=None)
 ```

-> Note: The lightning_trainer_kwargs parameter allows customization of prediction behavior.
-When set to None, it uses default PyTorch Lightning trainer settings.
+> Note: The ```lightning_trainer_kwargs``` parameter defaults to None, using PyTorch Lightning's default trainer settings.
+You can customize prediction behavior by providing your own trainer configurations.

 These interfaces can be directly used in downstream tasks.
 For example: